By: Leslie Pinkerton, Marketing Content Manager, 1/31/17

 File storage and retrieval is only one component of Marketing Asset Management.
 This type of software is designed for the needs of a distributed sales and marketing organization.

-MAM provides the ability to maintain a consistent brand look and unified experience across branded content, while allowing field offices and employees to localize and personalize content assets within approved workflows.
+Marketing asset management software provides the ability to maintain a consistent brand look and unified experience across branded content, while allowing field offices and employees to localize and personalize content assets within approved workflows.

 Myth #3: Only marketers care about Marketing Asset Management.